trustly/bankapi/README.md

    **MUST** contain a signature packet.
 Implementations **MAY** choose to generate one-pass signatures.

-2. All parties **MUST** use a key length of 2048 bits for their RSA keys.
+2. All parties **MUST** use a key length of at least 2048 bits for their RSA keys.
    Implementations **MAY** accept longer keys.
 DSA and Elgamal **MUST NOT** be used.